hsaghir/hsaghir.github.io/src/pages/looplet-demo-notes.md

 done_only_above_limit PASS
 ```

 The live builder took three rounds.
-It changed only
+It changed only the refund hook's
-`hooks/00_RefundLimit/config.yaml` and `hooks/00_RefundLimit/hook.py`; the
+`config.yaml` and `hook.py` files; the
 nine candidate eval files were byte-identical to the baseline.
-This is a
-single bounded experiment, not evidence that every model or task will improve.
+Those files
+were inside the builder workspace and writable.
+The runner used its own
+expected outcomes for acceptance, but candidate code and the evaluator ran
+in the same process without security isolation.

+The checks inspect the final ledger, review records, and reason for stopping.
+They cannot establish that an unwanted action never ran before the hook
+changed those files.
+The result demonstrates feedback-guided repair on these
+seven cases.
+It does not establish production payment safety or performance
+on new tasks.

 ### Runtime details behind the diagrams